 STUDENT CONDUCT POLICY

 Students who regularly attend the program will receive a certificate of completion.
 Up to four unexcused absences are permitted.
 Classes take place Monday – Thursday, 7pm-10pm.
 Students must be in their seats by 7:00.
 Please understand that our instructors, many of whom are high-profile industry guests, expect that their lectures will not be interrupted by late walk-ins.
-If you know you will be absent, please contact your teaching assistant ahead of time.
+If you know you will be absent, please contact your class assistant ahead of time.

 You may bring water with you into the classroom.
 Other foods and drinks are not permitted.
 Please dispose of trash appropriately.

 Making phone calls or texting in the classroom while the class is in session is not permitted.
 Please be respectful of the instructors and your fellow classmates by using your phone during the break, or before or after class.
 Please make sure to turn off your cell phone before class begins.

 Due to the nature of the program’s faculty and content, recording of any kind is not permitted in the classroom.
 Instructors expect that classroom discussion will be kept confidential and that materials will not be redistributed.

 Laptop and iPad use must be limited to taking notes.
 There will be no emailing or internet research done during class.